synel/syndll2/README.md

 ### Solution Structure

 **Syndll2**
-This is the main library.
+This is the main project for the library, targeting .Net 4.5.

+**Syndll2_Net40**
+This is a compatibility project, targeting .Net 4.0.
+All source files are shared as links from the main project.

 **Syndll2.Tests**
 This project contains unit tests to prove functionality.